Skidout/Jiffyedit/README.md

   If a part of the video is cut out that you want to include, if using Shotcut or Pitivi, you can drag from the edges of the clip to recover more of the video to include.

 ### Roadmap:
+ - Add support for LosslessCut
  - Fix bugs.

 ### For potential contributors:

   The best way you can contribute is to add support for the editor you use or to make your own plugins.
 I want to keep the number of plugins on this repo to the two that are here, but I have thought about making another repo that would contain clippers that have full support and are up to date but don't come packaged by default.
 This repo would probably still be restricted to C++.
-If you have your own plugin you want to contribute to this repo, if you are willing to license it under GPL3, please get in touch with me via email.
+If you have your own plugin you want to contribute to this repo, if you are willing to license it under GPL3, please get in touch with me via email at Skidout@proton.me.

 ### Developer Documentation:
   In order to make and use a plugin, it needs a few things.